Prenuptial Agreements In California

 The prenuptial contract will become effective when the couple marries.
 It will last for the length of the marriage.
 Provisions may make rights expire at a specific time during the marriage.
 Likewise, rights may come into existence the longer the marriage, such as spousal support.

-Other Requirements of California Prenups?
+Other Legal Requirements of California Prenups?

 1. It must be signed voluntarily by the parties.
 It should also be notarized.